VinhhDo/VinhDo.Medicine-Sales-Analytic-System-Project/README.md

 Business Intelligence Tool: [Specify the tool used, e.g., Tableau] Programming Languages: [Specify any programming languages used, e.g., SQL, Python]

+### Contributing
+Contributions to the project are welcome!
+If you find any issues, bugs, or have suggestions for improvements, please feel free to open an issue or submit a pull request.
+Let's work together to enhance the functionality and usability of the reporting system.

 ![Project Outline](https://github.com/VinhhDo/VinhDo.github.io/assets/98499217/e5ba5621-b067-4682-b119-281d5e4f1954)

 #### Operational Database: